fbpx

 History

 Reilly Bird emigrated from the United Kingdom to Canada in 1967 to work at the Atomic Energy of Canada plant in Chalk River.
 He quickly fell in love with eastern Ontario’s vast wilderness, setting out to canoe, backpack and explore it at every opportunity.
-The geological anomaly of ‘Lot 36’, as the reserve is fondly known to Mr. Bird, was purchased as a way to maintain a quiet bit of wilderness for these solo adventures.
+The geological anomaly of ‘Lot 36’, as the nature reserve property is fondly known to Mr. Bird, was purchased as a way to maintain a quiet bit of wilderness for these solo adventures.
 But as time passed he felt that he wanted to give something back to Canada.

 In 1992, Mr. Bird asked Ontario Nature to protect Lot 36 in perpetuity after his passing.
 Later, feeling anxious to secure the property, Mr. Bird expedited the transfer.
 Ontario Nature has benefited greatly from his vast knowledge about the region’s natural heritage.